Danedeath/ExileMod-Vehicle-Purchase-Spawn-Points/README.md

 * Use a specified search radius, and a 'safe radius' around a spawn point
 * Ships still spawn in the water and ignore the usage of spawn points

+# Note
+The objects on the map must not be simple objects in order for nearestObjects to detect the items listed int he _spawnObjects array

 # Installation
 Add ExileServer_system_trading_network_purchaseVehicleRequest.sqf to your mission overwrites folder and then add it to the `CfgExileCustomCode` class as required.